albar965/littlenavmap-manual/en/OPTIONS.md

 ## ![Options](../images/icons/settings.png "Options") Options Dialog {#options-dialog}

-Most options are self explaining and tooltips contain more detailed explanations if applicable.
+Most options are self-explaining and tooltips contain more detailed explanations if applicable.

 You can immediately check the effect of your changes on the map display by moving the dialog `Options` to the side and pressing `Apply`.